Social Media Tips & Strategies

 • A list of hashtag groups for each platform.

-Today, that means creating content as a 9:16 vertical video first.
+Create content as a 9:16 vertical video first.
 This format works natively as an Instagram Reel, TikTok video, YouTube Short, and Facebook Reel.
-From that master video, you can then easily crop or adapt it to a square (1:1) or horizontal (16:9) format if needed for a feed post.
-Trying to turn a horizontal video into a vertical one is much harder.
+From that master video, you can then crop or adapt it to a square (1:1) or horizontal (16:9) format if needed for a feed post.
+Turning a horizontal video into a vertical one is much more difficult.

 Step 3: Write and Tweak Your Captions

 In your content document, write out your master caption.
-Then, create versions specifically for each network.
-Think about:
+Then, create versions specifically for each platform.
+Consider:

 • Tone of Voice: Professional for LinkedIn, casual and fun for TikTok.